-- If there are any network issues on the private network, fix them before trying to use CXFS. - Use a network switch rather than a hub for performance and control. - For large clusters, SGI recommends that you first form a functional cluster with just server-capable nodes and then build up the large cluster in small groups of client-only nodes.
+- If there are any network issues on the private network, fix them before trying to use CXFS.
+Ensure that you understand the information in "Hostname Resolution and Network Configuration Rules" on page 53. - For large clusters, SGI recommends that you first form a functional cluster with just server-capable nodes and then build up the large cluster in small groups of client-only nodes.
 This method make it easier to locate and fix problems, should any occur.
-See "Configuring a Large Cluster" on page 124.
+See "Configuring a Large Cluster" on page 126.

 - Create a new cluster using server-capable nodes that have the same version of the OS release installed.
 When the cluster is functioning, you can later upgrade selected nodes to an adjacent release. - If you want to run CXFS and Trusted IRIX, all server-capable nodes in the cluster must run Trusted IRIX.
 The client-only nodes can run IRIX.
-Linux 64-bit and the multiOS platforms are not supported in a cluster with Trusted IRIX.
-You should configure your system such that all nodes in the cluster have the same user IDs, access control lists (ACLs), and capabilities. - Avoid unnecessary metadata traffic by avoiding the use of the find command.
-Because CXFS filesystems are considered as local on all nodes in the cluster, the nodes may generate excessive filesystem activity if they try to access the same filesystems simultaneously while doing a find.
-Edit the nodes' crontab file to only execute find on one metadata server of the cluster. - Always contact SGI technical support before using xfs\repair on CXFS filesystems.
-Only use xfs\repair on metadata servers and only when you have verified that all other cluster nodes have unmounted the filesystem.
+Linux and the multiOS platforms are not supported in a cluster with Trusted IRIX.
+You should configure your system such that all nodes in the cluster have the same user IDs, access control lists (ACLs), and capabilities. - Avoid unnecessary metadata traffic: - Do not run backups on a client node, because it causes heavy use of non-swappable kernel memory on the metadata server.
+During a backup, every inode on the filesystem is visited, and if done from a client, it imposes a huge load on the metadata server.
+The metadata server may experience typical out-of-memory symptoms, and in the worst case can even become unresponsive or crash. - Because CXFS filesystems are considered as local on all nodes in the cluster, the nodes may generate excessive filesystem activity if they try to access the same filesystems simultaneously while running commands such as find, ls, or Linux slocate.
+You should build databases for rfind and GNU locate only on the metadata server.